wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_verifymessage.md

 ---
-title: dash:verifymessage \[POST\]
+title: dash:verifymessage - Dash
-description: Verifies a signed message.
+description: Example code for the dash:verifymessage json-rpc method. Сomplete guide on how to use dash:verifymessage json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters